auth0/cosmos/core/components/molecules/resource-list/resource-list.md

   unstable: true
 ```

+**Do not use this component!** This component will be deprecated soon.
+Use the `List` component instead.

 `import { ResourceList } from '@auth0/cosmos'`

 The `ResourceList` is a data-driven list.
 You should use it when you have a list of _resources_; that is, records or entities loaded from a database of some kind.